jamiemori/jamiemori.github.io/_posts/articles/2015-05-03-Making A Simple Subtractive Synthesizer Plug-in With JUCE Part 1.md

   </a>
 </figure>

 When visual studio finishes loading all the files, right click on the solution file (mine says Your First Audio Plugin) and click <strong>Build</strong>, which should then run the visual studio compiler.
 You should get several warning messages; ignore them.
 If the compiler didn't find any errors in the code (it shouldn't), then you will get a message that states, "Build: 1 succeeded."
 Hurray!
-You just built your first VST plug-in!
+You just built your first VST plugin!
 Open your favorite DAW and check it out.
 If you're using Ableton, you need to rescan the project file in which the .dll file is located.
 If done correctly, you should be able to launch the VST in your DAW just like any other VST.
 You should see the words "Hello World!" in black, centered inside the window with a white background.

 <figure>
   <!-- <a href="/images/visualstudio.png"> -->